-Environmental, Social, and Governance Characteristics
+Corporate Governance, Environmental, and Social Characteristics

-To the extent consistent with its fiduciary responsibilities, Federated Investment Counseling may integrate the proprietary insights from environmental, social, and governance (ESG) factors and engagement interactions into its investment analysis and decision-making process when implementing certain investment strategies.
-In assessing risks and opportunities within the investment objective and the time horizon of an investment strategy, in an effort to obtain long-term risk-adjusted returns for investors, Federated Investment Counseling may consider how risks associated with a company's approach to ESG issues are actively addressed.
-Among other ESG factors, we may take into account responsible governance practices and corporate behavior that we believe may contribute to the long-term growth and sustainability of an issuer and ultimately to an increase in the value of securities in client accounts.
-Notwithstanding the foregoing, the Federated Advisory Companies do not intend to invest exclusively in issuers that actively pursue ESGrelated goals, unless expressly stated as the investment objective of the client account.
-As discussed under "Other Service Providers" in Item 10.C.5 of this brochure, we may utilize stewardship services and take into account internal reports on ESG or other issues obtained from EOS related to its engagement interactions, among other sources.
-However, as indicated above, the Federated Advisory Companies only pursue ESG-related goals for certain limited investment strategies in response to a client's explicit investment objective.
+To the extent consistent with its fiduciary responsibilities, Federated Investment Counseling may integrate the proprietary insights from corporate governance, environmental, and social factors and engagement interactions into its investment analysis and decision-making process when implementing certain investment strategies.
+Engagement is undertaken to seek to improve long-term risk-adjusted returns of issuers or companies, and to create long-term value for clients and investors, consistent with applicable fiduciary duties and fund and investor objectives.
+The level of engagement with a company can be subject to any limitations required, either explicitly or implicitly, in the jurisdiction in which a company is domiciled in an effort to comply with applicable law and/or to avoid legal or regulatory risk for a fund and/or investors.
+In assessing risks and opportunities within the investment objective and the time horizon of an investment strategy, in an effort to obtain long-term risk-adjusted returns for investors, Federated Investment Counseling may consider how risks associated with a company's approach to corporate governance, environmental, and social issues are actively addressed.
+Among other corporate governance, environmental, and social factors, we may take into account responsible governance practices and corporate behavior that we believe may contribute to the long-term growth and sustainability of an issuer and ultimately to an increase in the value of securities in client accounts.
+Notwithstanding the foregoing, the Federated Advisory Companies do not intend to invest exclusively in issuers that actively pursue corporate governance, environmental, and social-related goals, unless expressly stated as the investment objective of the client account.
+As discussed under "Other Service Providers" in Item 10.C.5 of this brochure, we may utilize engagement and stewardship services, and may take into account internal reports on corporate governance, environmental, social or other issues, obtained from EOS related to its engagement interactions, among other sources.
+However, as indicated above, the Federated Advisory Companies only pursue corporate governance, environmental, and social-related goals for certain limited investment strategies in response to a client's explicit investment objective.